meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Additionally, a new peer that _doesn't want_ to see `"thumbnail"` data (e.g. it's a CLI client) can simply not include `"thumbnail"` in their `"formats"` list even if their protocol implementation knows about it.

-### Finer Grained Permissions
+### Per-Offer Permissions

-What if we decide we want to expand the "ask" behavior to sub-items in a Directory.
+It may be more efficient to have a mode that doesn't bother with the extra round-trip per offer for asking permission.

+If that proved to be a useful feature, how can we add it?
+(NB: an early draft of this protocol included this behavior, but it was decided to leave it as a possible future enhancement for simplicity)

 This affects the state-machine / behavior of both the sender (who now has to wait more often) and the receiver (who now has to send a new message).

-If both sides include a `"fine-grained"` in their `"features"` list, then this mode is enabled.
+If both sides include a `"permissions"` in their `"features"` list, then this mode is enabled.
+We could further include a `"fine-grained"` mode too, allowing asking between each and every file in a DirectoryOffer.

-Each peer has an unambiguous change to behavior: they now _always_ wait for an answer message between each file when sending a DirectoryOffer -- and the receiving peer _always_ sends an OfferAccept or OfferReject for each file in a DirectoryOffer.
+Each peer has an unambiguous change to behavior: they now _always_ wait for an answer message between each offer (or between each file for "fine-grained" during a DirectoryOffer).
+The receiving peer _always_ sends an OfferAccept or OfferReject for each file in a DirectoryOffer (in a "fine-grained" mode).

 A peer wanting an "accept all" option can choose not to bother the _human_ on each file, but MUST still answer on the wire like this.